 - Site assessments;

 - · Concept/preliminary drawings;

 - Functional Design/Design Basis Manual;

 - Detailed equipment lists;

 - Project management artefacts schedule and identify risks;

-- Budgetary pricing;
+- · Budgetary pricing;

 - 3rd party approval; and

 - Ordering of long lead Items (if impacts overall schedule).

-3.2.5 STANDARD RATES
+4.2.5 STANDARD RATES

-Standard labour rates are used for estimating and costing of internal labour on projects.
+Jemena uses standard labour and plant rates for estimating and costing both internal labour and plant on projects.
 Also for some external activities, there are negotiated contractor standard rates.
-Project managers need to be aware of both the composition of these rates and the underpinning assumptions so as to avoid duplication of costs, and to ensure additional items are not overlooked.
+Project estimators need to be aware of both the composition of these rates and the underpinning assumptions so as to avoid duplication of costs, and to ensure additional items are not overlooked.

-3.2.6 LESSONS LEARNED
+4.2.6 LESSONS LEARNED